programminghistorian/jekyll/_posts/2025-10-30-enablar-call-for-participants.md

 - Perhaps you’re a **Research Software Engineer** working with cultural collections, keen to apply software engineering principles to support and enhance reader services and collections research?
 - Are you a **technician** who builds or maintains tools for data management and analysis, eager to explore ways library staff and researchers could put them to use?

 We value diversity of skills, voices, and lived experiences.
-We are committed to diversity and equal access within digital humanities, we encourage the participation of women, members of minority groups, LGBTQ+ community, and peoples from the Global South.
+We are committed to diversity and equal access within digital humanities, we encourage the participation of women, members of marginalised groups, LGBTQ+ community, and peoples from the Global South.
 All events in the **ENABLAR** project programme will take place online to maximise opportunities for participation.

 ## When is it happening?